 For downlink: at the AP, DSCP values are mapped to EDCA UPs.
 Optionally, the non-AP STA can use TSPEC and TCLAS elements in an ADDTS Request frame to set up a traffic stream in the BSS.
 In this method, the User Priority is specified in the TCLAS element.
 The policy used by the AP to choose a specific method to map frames to user priorities is outside the scope of this standard.

 Different external networks can use different DSCP sets for the same services as described in R.3.3.
 For example, a 3GPP network can use different code points from that of an enterprise network.
 The QoS Map distribution mechanism defined in 11.23.9 (Interworking procedures: support for QoS mapping from external networks) provides means to communicate to the STA’s mapping information from the network.
+The mapping of the DSCP to 3GPP Traffic Class is available in GSMA, IR.34 v4.6 [B16] (similar to that of GSMA IREG34).
+See TR 21.905 [B2] for definition of general packet radio service (GPRS) roaming exchange.
+Enterprise networks use mapping based on application classes defined in IETF RFC 4594 and their mapping to 802.11 UPs defined in RFC 8325.
+Mapping between DSCP and UP can be done using Exception fields or by range.
+The use of DSCP Exception fields will map a DSCP to a UP.
+Mapping by range will require the setting of DSCP ranges as per the format defined in 9.4.2.94.

 R.3.3 Example of QoS mapping from different networks